 For in-depth and helpful advice about fishing in all its glory and particularly river angling and fly fishing, have a read of Duncan Pepper’s blog on the Explore Argyll’s website.
 His blog teaches you to listen to and watch the nature around as well as improve your fishing technique.
 Duncan is a fishing guide with a naturalist background who can accompany you on your fishing adventures around Loch Melfort and beyond and provide fantastic guidance and knowledge to make the most of your fishing expedition.

-With the arrival of March and spring, we are coming into great fishing season.
 So it’s time to delve into some more of the wonders of Argyll and go fishing.
 Be prepared for a good catch.